Judith Ann Lanzinger

 For nearly 30 years the justice has been active in judicial associations.
 She was a chairperson and a board member of the Ohio Judicial College.
 She was president of the Morrison R. Waite American Inn of Court, which mentors young lawyers.
 She was a member of the Ohio Courts Futures Commission and the Supreme Court of Ohio Board of Professional Conduct, as well as the Ohio Criminal Sentencing Commission.

 Justice Lanzinger has received a variety of awards during her career.
 Among them are the Toledo Junior Bar’s Order of the Heel and the Arabella Babb Mansfield Award from the Toledo Women’s Bar Association, both given for assistance to young lawyers.
 Her outside interests include music and art.
-She has been an organist and choir director and has performed in the Toledo Junior Bar Association’s Gridiron shows in the ‘80s.
+She has been an organist, a choir director, and a performer in the Toledo Junior Bar Association’s Gridiron shows.

 PDF files may be viewed, printed, and searched using the free Acrobat® Reader